databricks/spark-avro/README.md

 ### Scala API

-You can use the library by loading the implicits from `org.apache.spark.sql.avro`.
+You can use the library by loading the implicits from `org.apache.spark.sql.avro._`.

 ```
 scala> import org.apache.spark.sql.avro._